Why do you need a spy camera detector?

 I analyzed a lot of sources in order to make it clear, and here’s what I got.

-Size: It’s small, just like all the other devices in my list.
+Size: 4.
+It’s small, just like all the other devices, included in this list.

-Usability: You’ll get 1 antenna and 1 manual in a package, but the manual can be poor (I mean, written in poor English).
-The problem is: there are no battery in a package and you’ll have to buy it.
+Usability: 2.
+You’ll get 1 antenna and 1 manual in a package, but the manual can be poor (I mean, written in poor English).
+The problem is: there is no battery in a package so you’ll have to buy it.

 - It doesn’t have a battery in the kit, you’ll have to buy it by yourself